Website Monitoring

 The Dash0 Web SDK exposes two settings for controlling session expiry:

 • sessionInactivityTimeoutMillis — the maximum time allowed without user activity (e.g. clicks, page loads) before a session expires.
-Defaults to 3 hours and must be ≤ the maximum session duration.
+Defaults to 3 hours and must be less than the maximum session duration.

-• sessionTerminationTimeoutMillis — the absolute maximum lifetime of a session even with continuous activity.
-Defaults to 6 hours and likewise must be ≤ 24 hours
+• sessionTerminationTimeoutMillis — the maximum lifetime of a session.
+Defaults to 6 hours and likewise must be less than 24 hours

 Use Cases